tizz98/opendash/README.md

 #### Database Setup

 When installing gems you may get an error for `pg` which is the postgresql gem.
 In order to fix this you need to have postgresql already installed on your machine.
-This is obviously Operating System dependant but for example here's what you might do on an ubuntu system:
+On some systems you also may need to install a library to remedy this issue.
+This is obviously operating system dependant but for example here's what you might do on an ubuntu system:

 `sudo apt-get install libpq-dev` then `gem install pg`